 You have to live somewhere – Sure you could rent, but then you’d just be throwing money away.
 By paying interest on a loan, at least the money comes back to you at the end, so it makes sense.

 Everyone has one – A recent poll conducted by Harris-Decima found that on average people finish paying off their mortgage when they’re 48 years old.
 That means most people, for a good portion of their adult life, carry mortgage debt.
 It’s just the way it is, right?

 Your home is a liability – If you live in it, a home is a constant sinkhole for your money.
 Utilities, repairs, upgrades, insurance, interest, etc. all rob you of cash flow.
 More importantly, the money you put towards your down-payment and that you’re paying every month on your mortgage is money that could have been put towards more profitable investments.

 You can live somewhere else – It’s hard to think of renting as a preferable option to owning a home.
 After all, renting is just throwing money away.
 At least with a home, you’re building equity.
 That’s the most common explanation for why renting is crazy.
 The truth is, owning a home is much more expensive than people assume it is.
 Consider the following costs that occur with a home you own vs. a property you rent:

 - Upgrades (no one puts a new kitchen in their rental property)

 - External property maintenance

-Not everyone has one – There are the rare few who make it a priority to pay off their homes much earlier than the average 48 year old.
-These people most definitely consider their mortgage as debt, and committed to paying that off as quickly as they could.
+Not everyone has one – There are the rare few who make it a priority to pay off their homes much earlier than the average 48-year-old.
+These people most definitely consider their mortgage as debt and are committed to paying that off as quickly as they could.
 We’ll be taking a look at one such person in an upcoming post.

 What Will You Choose?